Brian-Lovell/Personal_Blog/README.md

 # Udacity Review

-Meets Specifications
+## Meets Specifications
-Congratulations on completing the project! :clap: :boom: :tada:
+## Congratulations on completing the project! :clap: :boom: :tada:
 You did a great job to include all stats and all were working perfectly!
 Best of luck for future! :clap:
 I LOOK FORWARD TO HEAR FROM YOU IN YOUR FEEDBACK.
 These are the best practices you should follow to be a great web developer : https://blog.usejournal.com/what-makes-a-good-developer-80330712e22

-Structure
+## Structure
-Portfolio completely separates structure from design/style.
+- Portfolio completely separates structure from design/style.
-There are no attributes present in the body of the document.
+- There are no attributes present in the body of the document.
-There are no elements in the document.
+- There are no elements in the document.
-:white_check_mark: The portfolio completely separates structure from design/style.
+:white_check_mark: *The portfolio completely separates structure from design/style.*
-:white_check_mark: There are no attributes present in the body of the document.
+:white_check_mark: *There are no attributes present in the body of the document.*
-:white_check_mark: There are no elements in the document.
+:white_check_mark: *There are no elements in the document.*

-There should be at least 3 imported files in the main CSS file, but the student is welcome to break it down even further if that makes it easier for them.
+**There should be at least 3 imported files in the main CSS file, but the student is welcome to break it down even further if that makes it easier for them.**

-Files are organized with a directory structure that separates files based on page and functionality.
+**Files are organized with a directory structure that separates files based on page and functionality.**

-The files were organized in a perfect directory structure. :clap:
+*The files were organized in a perfect directory structure. :clap:*

-There is an intentional user flow on each page with appropriate links as needed.
+**There is an intentional user flow on each page with appropriate links as needed.**

-The user flow is consitent and perfect between the pages. :clap:
+*The user flow is consitent and perfect between the pages. :clap:*

-Design
+## Design
-Custom images, layout, and styling.
+**Custom images, layout, and styling.**

 Great job designing your webpage without using any external frameworks:clap::clap:

-Typography: Custom design for typography with at least 3 unique properties for each typography selector Headers (h1 to h3 at minimum) <h1>
+**Typography: Custom design for typography with at least 3 unique properties for each typography selector**
+- Headers (h1 to h3 at minimum)
-Paragraph Text <p>
+- Paragraph Text
-a.
+- a.
 Bold
-b.
+- b.
 Italic
-c.
+- c.
 Underlined
-Links <a>
+- Links
-Quotes
+- Quotes
-Colors: At least 3 colors are used.
+- Colors: At least 3 colors are used.

-The following are used in the webpage:
+**The following are used in the webpage:**

-Image(s)
+- Image(s)
-Image caption
+- Image caption
-Buttons
+- Buttons
-Card
+- Card
-All of these were used on the website.
-Great job! :clap:
+*All of these were used on the website.
+Great job! :clap:*

-The general pattern of the webpage should be as follows:
+**The general pattern of the webpage should be as follows:**

 Blog Homepage
 Navbar